psychemedia/sin-eater-resources/src/_souling_and_soul_cake.md

 >
 > W. Fraser.

-Over twenty-five years later, also in *Notes & Queries*, [Vol 10 Iss 257 (5th S. X)](https://archive.org/details/sim_notes-and-queries_1878-11-30_10_257/page/n5/mode/2up), p426, of November 30th, 1878, another correespondent recalls an old lady who had kept the tradition alive in her parish until the middle of the 19th century:
+Over twenty-five years later, also in *Notes & Queries*, [Vol 10 Iss 257 (5th S. X)](https://archive.org/details/sim_notes-and-queries_1878-11-30_10_257/page/n5/mode/2up), p426, of November 30th, 1878, another correspondent recalls an old lady who had kept the tradition alive in her parish until the middle of the 19th century:

 > SOUL CAKES
+>

-The following, which seems worth a note in "N. & Q." comes to me in a letter from a lady dated "All Saint's Day, 1878."
+> The following, which seems worth a note in "N. & Q." comes to me in a letter from a lady dated "All Saint's Day, 1878."
 Church Pulverbatch is in Salop, and the letter is written at Chester:—
+>

-"I knew an old Mrs. Ward of Church Pulverbatch, who was born in 1752 and died in 1853.
+> "I knew an old Mrs. Ward of Church Pulverbatch, who was born in 1752 and died in 1853.
 She never had an illness in her life.
 On the day she *attained her hundredth year* she was dressed in her bridal dress of yellow satin, and kept her *fête* by receivng the Holy Communionwith her friends and neighbours.
 I am reminded of her just now by the children who are singing their 'Souling Song' under my window; for Mrs. Ward was the last of her generation — or of any generation — in her neighbourhood, to make 'soul cakes.'"
+>
-A. J. M.
+> A. J. M.

 That note is misrepresented as a Chester-based tradition in a reply to *Notes & Queries* appearing on August 5th, 1893, [*Vol 4 Iss 84 (8th S. IV)*](https://archive.org/details/sim_notes-and-queries_1893-08-05_4_84/page/116/mode/2up), p117: